earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 ...
 ```

-A target can be used in another `FROM` command or in a `COPY` command (`COPY --from=my-target-name <file-from> <file-to>`) to copy resulting files from one target into another.
+A target can be used in another `FROM` command or a `COPY` command (`COPY --from=my-target-name <file-from> <file-to>`) to copy resulting files from one target into another.
 This flexibility allows your definition to be more modular, and possibly also more efficient in cache, or more efficient in the size of the final image.

 To invoke a specific Dockerfile target, you can use the `--target` flag of `docker build`.